autowarefoundation/autoware.universe/planning/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 ### Yield maneuver

 Additionally, this module basically inserts stop point in front of avoidance target during yielding maneuver in order to keep enough distance to avoid the target after it is safe situation.
-If the sift side lane is congested, the ego stops the point and waits.
+If the shift side lane is congested, the ego stops the point and waits.

 This feature can be enable by setting following parameter to `true`.